chevah/geck/content/review.rst

 Integration is mainly between GitHub Pull Requests and Trac tickets, following the workflow described in `review <{filename}/review.rst>`_.

+Please do not use or rely on the new GitHub PR review features as they have no API and are not integrated in Trac.

 The Pull Request title should start with **[#TRAC_TICKET_ID]** and each message on this Pull Request triggers a hook looking for special keywords.